Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 Almost every slow website we audit has the same problems:

-• Bloated themes or page builders.
-Some WordPress themes load 2 3MB of CSS and JavaScript on every page, even if most of it isn't used.
+Bloated themes or page builders.
+Some WordPress themes load 2-3MB of CSS and JavaScript on every page.
+If you’re unsure which builder is right, our comparison of Elementor, Divi, Bricks and Gutenberg covers the trade offs.

-• Cheap hosting.
+Cheap hosting.
 Shared hosting at $5/month means your site shares resources with hundreds of others.
-When any of them get traffic, yours slows down.

 What “fast enough” looks like in real life